robertsonmcclure/robertsonmcclure.github.io/_posts/2016-04-19-I-made-the-switch-to-Jekyll.md

 ---
 layout: post
-title: "I made the switch to Jekyll"
+title: "i made the switch to jekyll"
 date: 2016-04-19
 ---